Skip to main content

 In 1973, the Supreme Court upheld that the Fourteenth Amendment’s concept of personal liberty provides a fundamental right to privacy, which ensures the protection of a pregnant woman’s right to abortion.
 However, in 2022, the court overruled the Roe decision in Dobbs v.
 Jackson Women’s Health Organization, stating that the Constitution does not confer a right to abortion.

-The right to privacy continuously evolves, and many attorneys believe that the case law will evolve with the recent Supreme Court decisions.
-However, our constitutional heritage rebels against the idea of giving the state and federal government the right to control our minds and actions.
+The right to privacy continuously evolves, and many attorneys believe that the case law will grow with the recent Supreme Court decisions.
+However, our constitutional heritage rebels against giving the state and federal government the right to control our minds and actions.

-Whatever decision the courts make will always revolve around the Constitution, whether it is the First Amendment, the Fourteenth Amendment, or any amendment in between.
-There is no particular federal legislation pertaining to the right to privacy, which can make such cases difficult to fight.
+The courts’ decisions will always revolve around the Constitution, whether it is the First Amendment, the Fourteenth Amendment, or any amendment.
+No particular federal legislation about the right to privacy makes such cases difficult to fight.

 National Security Interests Conflicting with the Right to Privacy